-- Preheat the oven to 350F and grease an 8x8 inch metal baking pan.
+- Preheat the oven to 350ºF and grease an 8×8 inch metal baking pan.

 - In a large bowl, whisk together the butter, sweetener, eggs, and vanilla extract.

-- Add the almond flour flour, cocoa powder, gelatin, baking powder, and salt and whisk until well combined.
-Stir in a little water at a time to thin the batter.
+- Add the almond flour, cocoa powder, gelatin, baking powder, and salt and whisk until well combined.
+Stir in a little water at a time to thin the batter to a thick but pourable consistency.
 Stir in the chocolate chips, if using.

 - Spread the batter in the prepared baking pan.
 Bake 15 to 20 minutes, until the edges are set but the center still seems a tiny bit wet.
 If you prefer cakier brownies, continue baking for another few minutes until the center is fully cooked through.

-- Remove and let cool completely in the pan.
+- Remove and let cool completely in the pan before cutting into squares.

 Hello, I really like your recipes but I have a question that crosses my mind every time.
 When you put in the “large egg” recipes, these are eggs of about how many grams (if I can have the weight please, specifying whether it is with or without the shell).
 THANKS